Kandil2001/Jupedsim-Evacuation-Analysis/README.md

 When many agents attempt to pass through a narrow exit, congestion forms.
 This is known as **bottleneck behavior**, and it’s critical in evacuation planning.

 ![Bottleneck Behavior](./figures/bottleneck_example.png)

-Captured in a narrow urban corridor under construction, this image illustrates a classic bottleneck scenario in pedestrian dynamics.
+This photo captures a dense crowd navigating a narrow urban corridor under construction.
+It illustrates bottleneck behavior, where spatial constraints reduce flow efficiency and increase congestion.

 ---